Back to Time Management Index

 1.

 Do one or two things…and do them well.
-Rather than volunteering at
+Instead of volunteering for

 every school, church, organization, or work activity, pick one or two